learn

 If you already have a formal schema that your data needs to adhere to, you can use ShadowTraffic's bootstrap functionality to save you some work.
 By specifying the schema and a connection type, ShadowTraffic will convert your schema into a configuration file, stubbing out values where appropriate.
 This can save you a ton of typing if your schema is large.

-Currently only JSON Schema is supported as an input source.
+Currently, JSON Schema and Avro are supported as an input source.
 See below.

 JSON schema